-The period of recognised training is the final stage of the qualifying process and involves working as a trainee solicitor in a firm of solicitors or other organisation authorised to take trainees.
-The training period is two years, although it can be reduced if you have suitable and relevant previous legal experience.
-There are also options for part-time work and study training contracts.
-See below for details.
+The period of recognised training is the final stage of the qualifying process and can take place after the Legal Practice Course (LPC) or while you are completing the LPC.
+The training prepares you for admission to the profession.
+It involves working as a trainee solicitor in a firm of solicitors or other organisation authorised to take trainees.
+Details of the training requirements can be found within the SRA Training Regulations 2014.

 Upon successful completion of the training period a trainee solicitor is deemed qualified and able to seek admission to the Roll of Solicitors and apply for their first practising certificate.

 - any conditions to which the offer is subject

 - the dates on which the training will start and finish

 - the starting salary, and how this will be reviewed

 - the areas of law in which you will gain experience, and